cj-wong/photo-dash/README.md

 1. Setup [config.json](config.json.example) by copying the example file and renaming it. `"width"` and `"length"` must be integers. `"destination"` must be a string that can be parsed as a path using `pathlib.Path`.
 (Both relative and absolute paths can work here.)
 2. Run `python photo_dash/app.py`, preferably with `gunicorn` (provided in [requirements.txt](requirements.txt)).
 The endpoint does not do anything on its own; use modules to send data to convert to a `photo-dash` image.
 3. (Optional) Run `python utils_runner.py` for extra utilities.
 Currently, this includes creating an image with text that describes quiet hours when in effect.

+After everything has been set up, I recommend setting firewalls to restrict external access.
+Preferably, use something like `ufw` and restrict incoming connections to a subnet.

 ## Requirements